Skip to Content

 To visit this historical place, you need to take a taxi from the city of Cape Coast in central Ghana.
 The museum there is open from 9 a.m to 4:30 p.m. daily.

-Tips for visiting prisons
+Tips for Visiting these most famous prisons

 Even if these prisons worth visiting aren’t hosting any dangerous inmates anymore, you should still be careful while traveling.
 Here are some safety tips that you should consider before going anywhere!